 Lisa Solomon is a soprano with a passion for early and less-performed music.
 Based in Bremen, Germany, she holds a Masters of Music in historical singing performance from the Hochschule für Künste Bremen, where she studied with Prof. Benno Schachtner and Bettina Pahn.
 Drawing on her interest in medieval music and literary studies, she wrote her master’s thesis on the three lais (a long and highly varied medieval song form) by 14th-century poet-composer Guillaume de Machaut that he wrote into his narrative works.

 Lisa’s current focus is on the development and performance of unique concert programs centered around early music repertoires.
 In addition to her musical projects and medieval studies, Lisa currently teaches voice and directs the children’s choir at the Musikschule Wilhelmshaven.
 In the summers, she works as a staff member at the Amherst Early Music Festival, the largest presenter of early music workshops in the United States.
+In 2024, she co-taught the festival’s auditioned Medieval Program with Benjamin Bagby and Larry Rosenwald, focusing on repertoire from the Codex Las Huelgas.

 Photos